Lakewood community college a finalist for $1 million prize for excellence

 Pierce College Fort Steilacoom is one of 10 community colleges nationwide that's in the running for a prestigious $1 million prize.

-Eight years ago, the staff at Pierce College Fort Steilacoom began looking closely at how many of its students were finishing a degree or transferring, and were shocked by how poorly students were doing.
+Eight years ago, the staff at Pierce College Fort Steilacoom began looking closely at how many of its students were finishing a degree or transferring, and they were shocked by how poorly students were doing.

 The college launched a major initiative to figure out where it was failing.
 And the work has paid off.